ustaxcourt/ef-cms/docs/additional-resources/how-we-work.md

 -   Product owner: U.S. Tax Court
 -   Technical lead: U.S. Tax Court
--   User Experience designer: vendor
+-   User Experience Design & Research: Vendor
--   Visual designer: vendor
--   UX Researcher: vendor
--   Developers (Front-end, Back-end, Full-stack): vendor
+-   Developers (Front-end, Back-end, Full-stack): Vendor
--   Scrum Master/Delivery Manager: vendor
+-   Scrum Master/Delivery Manager: Vendor

 This team will participate in all scrum ceremonies in service of prioritizing, defining and delivering value to the Court and the stakeholders it serves.